antonlogvinenko/javelin/README.md

 *Short term*
 * Resolving
+ * class interface
+  * not defCl but class name for resolution, functions to extract class related info
+  * check access
  * for each type of 'resolvables':
+  * resolve methods arguments?
+  * implement
   * how and where to store/group resolve results? result is Maybe VMError
-  * resolve methods arguments?
 * Initializing
  * ???
 * Linking + Loaading + Initializing